Crisis Respite Services: Short-term Support When You Need It Most

 Eligibility Requirements

-To be eligible for crisis respite services, individuals typically must meet the following criteria:
+To access crisis respite services, individuals must meet specific eligibility criteria:

 Basic Eligibility:

-- Currently enrolled in a Minnesota waiver program
+- Enrolled in a Minnesota waiver program (DD, CAC, CADI, or BI)

-- Experiencing a crisis situation that threatens health or safety
+- Experiencing a crisis situation requiring immediate intervention

-- Current support system is unable to manage the crisis
+- Regular support services are insufficient to address the crisis

 Duration and Limits

-Extensions may be possible in exceptional circumstances with proper documentation and approval.
+- • Extensions may be available with proper documentation

 Costs and Coverage

-Crisis respite services are covered under Minnesota waiver programs when properly authorized:
+Crisis respite services are typically covered by Minnesota waiver programs:

 Frequently Asked Questions